aximilli1212/peterhdd.github.io/_posts/2018-08-19-understanding-git-part1.md

 ## Pull the Changes

-Now if any changes were added to the file in the remote repository, then you need to pull first and then push your local changes to the repository. `git pull` does a `git fetch` followed by a `git merge`.
+Now if any changes were added to the file in the remote repository, then you need to pull first and then push your local changes to the repository. `git pull` does a `git fetch origin master` followed by a `git merge origin/master`.
 Basically `git fetch` will fetch all the commits from the remote repository but it will not merge them with your local branch.
 After doing `git fetch` you can execute `git status` to see if your branch is up to date with the remote branch.
 You can also execute `git log --all` to see the latest commits and the authors or `git show origin/master` to see the latest changes in the commits done.

 **Note**:
-- `origin`: is the remote branch
+- `origin`: is the remote branch.
-- `master`: is the local branch
+- `master`: is the local branch.
 - `origin/master`: is a representation or a pointer to the remote branch, basically it is a local copy of the branch `master` in the remote `origin`.
+- `git fetch origin master` : fetches changes from origin to master (local branch) but does not merge, it creates a local copy called `origin/master`
+- `git merge origin/master` : merges the changes that were fetched.

 ## Git Bash
  ```bash